 Designated member of staff

-The designated Child Protection Leader is Elliott Hateley (Head of school), deputy designated officers are Darren Jones (Deputy Headteacher) and Harj Kahlon (Assistant Headteacher).
+The designated Safeguarding Leader (DSL) is Elliott Hateley (Headteacher), deputy designated Safeguarding officer is Harj Kahlon (Deputy Headteacher).

 Our designated members of staff are fully trained and receive updated training every 2 years.